-Currently, North Carolina does not have enough fishery independent data to perform a comprehensive stock assessment (NCDMF 2016).
+North Carolina does not have enough fishery independent data to perform a comprehensive stock assessment {NCDMF 2021}.
+Stock assessments were attempted in 1999, 2006, and 2014.
+They all failed because the data was insufficient to estimate sustainable harvest levels.
+However, data collection practices have not substantially improved since then.
 The only data available are of commercial landings and harvest effort.
 Managers focus on trends in catch rates for the commercial harvesters.
 However, these catch rates are not a clear representation of trends in population size.
 Although there is no stock assessment, the current use of the data allows managers to monitor the status of the stocks (abundance on reefs).
-Because some data related to stock abundance and health are collected, Seafood Watch rates this factor as "moderately effective."
+While some data related to stock abundance and health are collected, it has been demonstrated that the data is insufficient for stock assessment purposes and future stock assessments will be unsuccessful unless data collection practices are improved.
+Based on this poor track record, Scientific Research and Monitoring scores "Ineffective."